RedditRecs

 Reddit Icon

-BlackJackKetchum • about 1 month ago
+BlackJackKetchum • 3 months ago

 Thoroughly Ringed up - great for finding out where our free range cats are, for dealing with deliveries when off site and keeping an eye on what our very questionable neighbour is up to.
 Having his last threats on camera made the entire investment worthwhile.